1. Practice Policies

 THIS NOTICE DESCRIBES HOW HEALTH INFORMATION MAY BE USED AND DISCLOSED AND HOW YOU CAN GET ACCESS TO THIS INFORMATION.
 PLEASE REVIEW IT CAREFULLY.

-I. MY PLEDGE REGARDING HEALTH INFORMATION:
+I. OUR PLEDGE REGARDING HEALTH INFORMATION:

 -Make sure that protected health information (“PHI”) that identifies you is kept private.